 An Asset-Backed Currency

-By allowing participants to both buy and sell SGA, Saga’s smart contract acts as a market maker.
-To buy SGA tokens, participants send funds to Saga’s Smart Contract, where they are kept as part of the variable reserve of conventional currencies, hosted by reputable banks.
-The primary purpose of Saga’s reserve is to ensure participants can sell SGA; the contract will always offer to buy SGA, drawing on funds from the reserve.
-The SGA token will be available for purchase starting 2019.
+Participants can both buy and sell SGA directly from Saga’s smart contract - acting as a market maker.
+For direct purchase of SGA, Participants, registered SGA Holders, send funds to Saga’s smart contract, where they are kept as part of the variable reserve of conventional currencies, hosted by reputable banks.
+The primary purpose of Saga’s reserve is to ensure Participants can sell SGA; the contract will always offer to buy SGA, drawing on funds from the reserve.

 Restrained Price Volatility

 SGA’s price reflects market demand which would (naturally) fluctuate over time.
 However, price volatility is moderated by the interplay between the money supply and the reserve; when buying and selling SGA, Saga’s smart contract adjusts the money supply to meet market demand.
 Therefore, the reserve acts as a buffer, limiting the impact of market fluctuations.
 In practice, when the economy expands, the contract increases SGA supply, slowing price appreciation.
 Conversely, when Saga’s economy shrinks, the contract reduces the money supply, thereby curbing any large drops in SGA price.
 Within the range set by the contract’s bid and ask prices, Saga operates a price band.
 When the price in secondary markets deviates from the price band, the contract intercedes, altering the supply of SGA.
 The price band is designed to limit price volatility, while allowing the secondary market to freely set the price within the band.
 The width of the price band is designed to increase as Saga’s economy matures, allowing the secondary market to exert increased influence.
 In practice, when the economy expands, the contract increases SGA supply, slowing price appreciation.
 Conversely, when Saga’s economy shrinks, the contract reduces the money supply, thereby curbing any large drops in SGA price.